feurbano/data_management_2018/sections/section_1/l1_sql.md

 ## <a name="c_1.18"></a>1.18 Reference systems and projections

 The earth is approximately spheric whereas maps are two-dimensional.
 Projections are used to give such a two-dimensional representation of the earth.
 Many different projection systems exist, each using different mathematical formulas to estimate the earth on a flat surface.
 Some commonly used projections are the [(Transverse) Mercator projection](https://map-projections.net/compare.php?p1=mercator-84&p2=miller&w=0), the [Robinson projection](https://map-projections.net/compare.php?p1=robinson&p2=schjerning-1&w=0) and the [Lambert Conformal Conic](https://map-projections.net/compare.php?p1=lambert-conformal-conic&p2=mercator-84&w=0).
 Projections always give a certain distortion of the shape, size, distance and/or angle between different features on the earth's surface.
 For instance the Mercator projection, from which a variant (Spherical Normal equatorial Mercator projection) is used in google maps, shows large overestimation of the surface area towards the poles.
-Here are some comparisons of the actual size in contrast to the Mercator projection size ([The True Size](https://thetruesize.com)).
-Here you can find some more interesting links to explore on map projections and map distortion.
+At this website ([The True Size](https://thetruesize.com)) you can compare the size of a country at different latitudes using the Mercator projection.
+Here you can find some more interesting links to explore map projections and map distortion.

 * [Map distortion](http://www.gis.osu.edu/misc/map-projections/)
 * [Map characteristics](http://bl.ocks.org/syntagmatic/raw/ba569633d51ebec6ec6e/)
 * [Compare projections](https://map-projections.net/imglist.php)

 Coordinates alone do not allow to understand where on earth spatial objects (points, lines, polygons) are located.
-In addition a corresponding geographical reference system needs to be identified.
-A geographical reference system uses a datum, an ellipsoid, a projection and a reference zero X and Y axis, in order to assign coordinates to certain locations.
+In addition a corresponding **geographical reference system** needs to be identified.
+A geographical reference system uses an ellipsoid and a datum including a reference zero X and Y axis, in order to assign coordinates to certain locations.
 Some commonly used geographical reference systems are the [World Geodetic System](http://spatialreference.org/ref/epsg/4326/) (WGS84, EPSG:4326), [the Projected coordinate system for Europe](http://spatialreference.org/ref/epsg/3035/) (ETRS89, EPSG:3035) and the [Universal Transverse Mercator coordinate system](https://gisgeography.com/utm-universal-transverse-mercator-projection/) (UTM).
-There are two types of geographical reference systems, global or spherical reference systems and projected reference systems often defined more locally (e.g., country, continental).
+There are two types of geographical reference systems, **global or spherical reference systems** and **projected reference systems** often defined more locally (e.g., country, continental).
 A typical example of a global reference system is EPSG:4326, which uses as geodetic datum and ellipsoid WGS84 and as zero reference axes the prime meridian at Greenwich (longitude) and the equator (latitude).
 Since this is a spherical reference system the measurement unit is in degrees (e.g., [we are here](https://goo.gl/maps/7WyJ7bYBp892): longitude = 11°08'10.7"E, latitude = 46°11'30.5"N).
 An example of a projected reference system is the Universal Transverse Mercator (UTM) coordinate system.
 In UTM the earth is devided into a grid, where each grid cell is projected using a standard set of map projections with a central meridian for each six-degree wide UTM zone.
 In UTM the measurement unit is in meters.

-All projections available in a postgresql spatial database can be called using:
+All spatial reference systems available in a postgresql-postgis spatial database can be called using:

 ```sql
 SELECT * FROM spatial_ref_sys;